DestinyDevTeam/IBC-Relay/README.md

-# IBC Reporter Heroku Alpha Version - Currently Telos Only
+# IBC Reporter

+- Adding Heroku Support to master for Pm2-runtime in addition to dotenv for Linux

 Nodejs app running on a server that scans all blockchans for events and handles IBC.